zombierzn/vungle-resources/English/Unity/android-dev-guide.md

 public static event Action onAdEndEvent;

-// Fired when a Vungle ad is cached and ready to be displayed public static event Action onCachedAdAvailableEvent;
+// Fired when a Vungle ad is cached and ready to be displayed public static event Action onAdPlayableChanged;

 // Fired when a Vungle video is dismissed.
 Includes the watched and total duration in milliseconds. public static event Action<double,double> onVideoViewEvent;